microprofile/microprofile-presentations/README.md

-# presentations
+# Presentations
-Various presentations given about MicroProfile
+Various presentations given about MicroProfile in native format and, where necessary, pdf.